AntonioDA2004/real-estate-searcher/README.md

 ✅ Search functionality with location-based filtering.
 ✅ Data persistence using a JSON database.
-✅ A form to collect user input and process submissions.
+✅ A form to simulate user input collection and process submissions.
-✅ Clean, modular Angular code with best practices.

 ## 🚀 Future Features